Vecchia approximated Bayesian heteroskedastic Gaussian processes: Discussion

 \section{Discussion}

 We proposed a Bayesian heteroskedastic Gaussian processes ({\tt bhetGP}) model synthesizing \citet{binois2018practical}'s Woodbury likelihood (ordinary {\tt hetGP}) and \citet{sauer2023vecchia}'s Vecchia approximated latent inference via elliptical slice sampling (ESS).
 The result is a new capability that can furnish full posterior inference/prediction in a workable implementation, computationally speaking.
 Our {\tt bhetGP} was demonstrated to be faster and more accurate than an ordinary {\tt hetGP}.
-It also beats a recently proposed stochastic krigning (SK) analog proposed \citep{holthuijzen2024synthesizing} to model a massive camping of lake temperature simulations.
+It also beats a recently proposed stochastic krigning (SK) analog proposed \citep{holthuijzen2024synthesizing} to model a massive {campaign} of lake temperature simulations.

 We envision several potential extensions.
 For example, many stochastic simulation settings involve noise levels that change only for subset of inputs (being constant across the others).
-It may be advantageous to allow a user to specify on which coordinates the noise varies, or to learn that from data.
-Another possible extension involves further hybridization with \citet{sauer2023vecchia}'s deep GP framework, coupling input warping with input-dependent noise.
+It may be advantageous to allow a user to specify on which coordinates the noise varies. {Although our method infers longer lengthscales for dimensions that do not largely contribute to noise levels, specifying such dynamics {\em a priori} can save computational time and prevent overfitting of the noise process.} Another possible extension involves further hybridization with \citet{sauer2023vecchia}'s deep GP framework, coupling input warping with input-dependent noise. { We also see scope for tuning $m$ in the Vecchia approximation, rather than using heuristic values, to maximize predictive accuracy and fidelty under a fixed computational budget.}

 Finally, surrogate models aren't just predictors but usually a means to an end for some downstream task, like computer model calibration \citep{kennedy2001bayesian}, active learning \citep{binois2018replication} or Bayesian optimization \citep{jones1998efficient}.
 A key component in each of those examples is that UQ plays an outsized role.
-We plan to investigate {\tt bhetGP}'s potential for calibrating NOAA-GLM simulations to sensor observations \citep{holthuijzen2024synthesizing}, and remain optimistic about it's potential in many other settings.
+We plan to investigate {\tt bhetGP}'s potential for calibrating NOAA-GLM simulations to sensor observations \citep{holthuijzen2024synthesizing}, and remain optimistic about {its} potential in many other settings.